Seiko SKX007 vs SKX009: Black vs Pepsi

 It comes with over 40 hours of power reserve, which translates to almost 2 days without use.
 So, you may not need to buy a winder, unless you put it away quite often.

 There is no hacking or hand-winding either, which although a little disappointing, is not surprising at this end of the price range of Seikos.
+In fact, even more expensive movements on similar watches, like the Longines HydroConquest are very similar, although it’s a far more expensive collection of watches.

 Which One Is For You?